How many of us are saying that this year? I know I am! It’s been a rough year for a lot of people, some much more than others.

 Life has changed for lots of us, in so many ways, and not always for the good.

-Sure, there have been some happy and wonderful events in 2018.
-Engagements, weddings, new babies, expected babies (our daughter and two of her best friends are welcoming baby girls in the spring), graduations, new careers, and new beginnings.
+Sure, there have been some happy and wonderful events in 2022.
+Engagements, weddings, new babies (our new grandson and a couple of babies for our daughter’s friends), expected babies, graduations, new careers, and new beginnings.

-Then there are the catastrophes hitting thousands of people at once Disastrous hurricanes and torrential flooding.
-Catastrophic wildfires.
+Then there are the catastrophes which hit thousands of people.
+Disastrous hurricanes and torrential flooding.
+Brutal snowstorms and below freezing temperatures which have already resulted in a number of deaths due to the temperatures.
 Earthquakes.
-Tsunamis Loss of thousands of homes with people left wondering “now what do I do?!”
-Mass shootings for absolutely no reason except hate.
+Tsunamis.
+Loss of thousands of homes with people left wondering “now what do I do?!”
+More mass shootings for absolutely no reason except hate.
+The horrible war in Ukraine which has resulted in thousands of senseless deaths, thousands of devastating forever life-changing injuries, and thousands of people losing their homes and everything but the clothes on their backs.

 You may be directly affected, or you may not.
 If not, what if you were?
 Put yourself in their places for a little while, and your circumstances aren’t quite as bad.

 Personally our year has been ok, but it’s had its moments.
-We’ve had medical issues with my husband, actually a couple of times this year.
+We’ve had some medical issues, not only with my husband this time, but with our daughter’s complications during her pregnancy (which fortunately resulted in a healthy baby boy).
 We’ve had friends going through extremely difficult situations, including job loss, serious illness, and loss of family members.
 We’ve stood by them as they stood by us, because that’s what friends do.

 Some weeks it seemed like all we got was bad news.
 I almost didn’t want to answer my phone or read text messages because it was probably more bad news coming.